jaswinder9051998/zoofs/README.md

 # zoofs

-``zoofs`` is a Python library for performing feature selection using an array of nature inspired wrapper algorithms.
+``zoofs`` is a Python library for performing feature selection using an variety of nature inspired wrapper algorithms.
 The algorithms range from swarm-intelligence to physics based to Evolutionary.
 It's easy to use ,flexible and powerful tool to reduce your feature size.

 ## Installation